BrightspaceUI/core/components/list/README.md

 - `disabled` (Boolean): Whether or not the checkbox is disabled
 - `draggable` (Boolean): Whether or not the item is draggable
 - `key` (String): Value to identify item if selectable
+- `label` (String): The hidden label for the checkbox if selectable
 - `selectable` (Boolean): Indicates a checkbox should be rendered for selecting the item
 - `selected` (Boolean): Whether the item is selected
 - `slim` (Boolean): Whether to render the item with reduced whitespace